rhenryw/deployWisp/README.md

 Open an issue

-NOTE: This has only been tested on ubuntu
+NOTE: This has only been tested on newer ubuntu and debian